-(4) The adjustment will not result in an island of urban land outside the UGB or an island of rural land inside the UGB.

-(f) If a minor adjustment adds more than two acres of land available for housing to the UGB, Metro shall designate the land to allow an average density of at least 10 units per net developable acre or such other density that is consistent with the 2040 Growth Concept designation for the area.

-(g) The Chief Operating Officer shall submit a report to the Council at the end of each calendar year with an analysis of all minor adjustments made during the year.
-The report shall demonstrate how the adjustments, when considered cumulatively, are consistent with and help achieve the 2040 Growth Concept.

-(a) Land added to the UGB by legislative amendment pursuant to Section 3.01.015 or by major amendment pursuant to Section 3.01.025 shall be subject to the requirements of Title 11, Planning for New Urban Areas, of the Urban Growth Management Functional Plan (Metro Code Chapter 3.07.1105, et seq.).

-(b) Unless a comprehensive plan amendment has been previously approved for the land pursuant to Section 3.01.012(c), when the Council adopts a legislative or major amendment to the UGB, the Council shall:

-- (1) In consultation with affected local governments, designate the city or county responsible for adoption of amendments to comprehensive plans and land use regulations to allow urbanization of each area added to the UGB, pursuant to Title 11.
-If local governments have an adopted agreement that establishes responsibility for adoption of amendments to comprehensive plans and land use regulations for the area, the Council shall assign responsibility according to the agreement. - (2) Establish the 2040 Growth Concept design type designations applicable to the land added to the UGB, including the specific land need, if any, that is the basis for the amendment.
-If the design type designation authorizes housing, the Council shall designate the land to allow an average density of at least 10 units per net developable acre or such other density that is consistent with the design type. - (3) Establish the boundaries of the area that shall be included in the planning required by Title 11.
-The boundary of the planning area may include all or part of one or more designated urban reserves. - (4) Establish the time period for city or county compliance with the requirements of Title 11, which shall not be less than two years following the effective date of the ordinance adding the area to the UGB.
+(4) The adjustment will not result in an island of urban land outside the UGB . , or an island of rural land inside the UGB. the UGB, Metro shal inor adjustment adds more than two acres of land available for housing to I designate the land to allow an average density of at least 10 units per net uch other density that is consistent with the 2040 Growth Concept ea. each calendar year w hief Operating Officer shall submit a report to the Council at the end of ith an analysis of all minor adjustments made during the year.
+The report w the adjustments, when considered cumulatively, are consistent with and Officer Growth Concept.
+3.01.040 Conditions of Approval by major amendment added to the UGB by legislative amendment pursuant to Section 3.01.015 or pursuant to Section 3.01.025 shall be subject to the requirements of Title Urban Areas, of the Urban Growth Management Functional Plan (Metro 105, et seq.). s a comprehensive plan amendment has been previously approved for the ion 3.01.012(c), when the Council adopts a legislative or major amendment neil shall: (1) In consultation with affected local governments, designate the city or county responsible for adoption of amendments to comprehensive plans and land use regulations to allow urbanization of each area added to the UGB, pursuant to Title 11.
+If local governments have an adopted agreement that establishes responsibility for adoption of amendments to comprehensive plans and land use regulations for the area, the Council shall assign responsibility according to the agreement.
+(2) Establish the 2040 Growth Concept design type designations applicable to the land added to the UGB, including the specific land need, if any, that is the basis for the amendment.
+If the design type designation authorizes housing, the Council shall designate the land to allow an average density of at least 10 units per net developable acre or such other density that is consistent with the design type.
+(3) Establish the boundaries of the area that shall be included in the planning required by Title 11.
+The boundary of the planning area may include all or part of one or more designated urban reserves.
+(4) Establish the time period for city or county compliance with the requirements of Title 11, which shall not be less than two years following the effective date of the ordinance adding the area to the UGB.